3 in 1 Irrigation systems

 When used as an eb & flow system the supply pump is connected to the bottom of the grow tray on which the pots are placed .

-The pump is turned on and off with a pre programmed timer and a layer of water is pumped into the grow tray.
-The pots absorb the water through the holes in the bottom of the pots.
+When the pump is turned on a layer of water is pumped into the grow tray and the plants absorb the water through the holes in the bottom of the pots.
 When the pump is switched off again, the water flows by means of gravity back to the water tank under the table.

 This system also works very well with textile pots such the Rootpouch found in our webshop.